• Level of education

 Syllabus

-The colloidal state: description, time, energy and length scales
+The colloidal state: description, time, energy, and length scales

-Van de Waals interaction between colloids
+Van der Waals interaction between colloids

 Electrostatic forces between surfaces in liquids.